ob-d/TRUE.Name.Of.God/T.md

       now there is nothing to say,
       or to instruct,
       but only a tasty,
-      delicious token from God.
+      delicious Apple from God Alpha.

       the ones with ears, hear.
       the ones with eyes, see.
       and the beloved ones receive.
-      and the 1 with the (i) is I AM
+      and the 1 with the I is I AM
       Amen
       thun 5.3.2023 == 15 == 6;